getbraincloud/braincloud-docs/docs/api/2_capi/s3handling/getfilelist.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-category | Category of files to retrieve
+category | Category of files to retrieve.
+Optional, if omitted, all files are returned.

 ## Usage